dwilliams-github/homepage/client/src/text/resume.md

 # Computational Experience

-- Up to date with the latest techniques and practices in deep-learning research and engineering, including implementations employing PyTorch, PyG, Parquet, Arrow and Ray Tune
+- Up to date with the latest techniques and practices in deep-learning research and engineering, including implementations employing PyTorch, Lightning, Parquet and Ray
 - Experience with the use and integration of a variety of chemistry toolsets and platforms, including RDKit, OpenMM, OpenBabel, MarvinBeans (ChemAxon), OpenEye, NWChem, PyMOL, Percepta, GROMACS, AmberTools, and MOE
 - Proficient in more than a dozen computer languages, including Python, R, c++, and SQL
 - Responsible for numerous applications in numerical computing developed for a wide range of research roles